 Germany, France and Belgium, Luxembourg's nearest neighbours, account for over half of its two-way trade.
 Since 1921, Luxembourg has been in economic union with Belgium – the Belgium-Luxembourg Economic Union (BLEU).
 In 2015 Luxembourg was the first country outside the Asia region to become a founding member of the Asia Infrastructure Investment Bank.

 Australia has a number of bilateral agreements with Luxembourg, covering issues such as mutual assistance on criminal matters, extradition and visas.

 High level visits

 Former Minister for Foreign Affairs, Senator the Hon Bob Carr visited Luxembourg in April 2013 to participate in an Informal Meeting on Syria hosted by Luxembourg and the International Peace Institute.

 Bilateral economic and trade relationship

-Luxembourg's investment in Australia was valued at A$58.8 billion in 2014.
-Australian investment in Luxembourg was valued at A$17.7 billion in 2014.
-In 2014-15, total merchandise trade was valued at A$26.3 million.
-The commercial relationship was advanced in 2014 through a visit to Perth, Canberra and Sydney by a Luxembourg Chamber of Commerce group.
+Luxembourg's investment in Australia was valued at A$58.3 billion in 2015.
+Australian investment in Luxembourg was valued at A$17.9 billion in 2015.
+In 2015, total two-way trade with Luxembourg was valued at A$101 million The commercial relationship was advanced in 2014 through a visit to Perth, Canberra and Sydney by a Luxembourg Chamber of Commerce group.